ShaunakOke/Assignmentmasters/README.md

 Information visualization->Requires a  simple server to access the data from local files to render d3 graphs/transitions

-data mining-> reports generated in simple xls files by rapidminer processing.
-The xml files refer to the processes that result in the xls.pdfs are the reports of these results.
+data mining->.xls files refer to the rapidminer processes.pdfs are reports.

 machine learning->arff files analysed in weka.
 Reports available as pdfs.